All posts

 The entity chart shows design.
 The income flow shows reality.

-Most multi-entity structures were built one decision at a time.
+Most multi-entity structures get built one decision at a time.
 A US LLC for the first product.
 A Singapore entity when the Asian market opened up.
 A holding company because an advisor suggested it.
-Each addition made sense in isolation.

-But income doesn't follow the org chart.
-A client in Germany pays the US entity because that's where the Stripe account lives.
-Revenue from a product built entirely by contractors in Portugal flows through Singapore because that's where the IP was assigned — on paper.
+Income doesn't follow the org chart.
+A German client pays the US entity because that's where Stripe lives.
+Revenue from a product built by contractors in Portugal flows through Singapore because that's where the IP was assigned on paper.
+The formal structure says one thing.
+The money says another.
+Both are real, but they tell different stories to different examiners.

-Three common mismatches
+Three mismatches I keep seeing

 1. The invoice mismatch